BreakEven+™ • Estimation Stack • FALIB®

 Because renting financial clarity is not a strategy.

-BreakEven PLUS™ with FALIB® reporting gives the user operating control.
+BreakEven+™ with FALIB® reporting gives the user operating control.
 Current company analysis can flow into sold labor revenue items, pass-thru support pricing, subcontract markup logic, and ODC treatment without waiting on a consultant to rebuild the model.
-The result is better transparency, stronger traceability, less double counting, and a clearer picture of how pricing is actually formed.

 Sold labor unit rates can display breakeven cost logic beneath the item itself with metadata.